reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	./gradlew bootRun

 And try to open http://localhost:8080/post.
 Use an application such as Postman to easily send your POST request!
+Do not forget to send your request in JSON type.

 ![006post](https://user-images.githubusercontent.com/48712088/163443217-58c51513-15ca-43a7-858b-dc58f6fac351.png)

+If you get the response in form you set from your application, it means your communication was right.

 ### POST on Web
 And last thing in the project, we will realize the POST result on our website, not only just checking the response!
 We are going to add a dependency to use ReactiveMongoRepository, the reactive Mongo-specific Repository interface.